Top Patterns to Conquer the Technical Coding Interview

 Amazon's interview problems haven't changed much since the Cracking the Coding Interview days.
-Two pointers, DFS, BFS make up half the problems.
+Two-pointers, DFS, and BFS make up half the problems.
 Since the existence of the performance improvement plan, it's relatively easy to fire employees.
 So the interviews are not intended to be very difficult.

-Facebook likes to ask classic problems and is generally harder than Amazon.
-Word on the streets is the company cares more about bug-free coding than anything else.
-Two pointers, DFS and BFS still dominate.
-If you are interviewing Facebook it's a good idea to practice the classic problems we have in this course multiple times.
+Meta likes to ask classic problems and is generally slightly more challenging than Amazon.
+Word on the streets is that the company cares more about bug-free coding than anything else.
+Two-pointers, DFS, and BFS still dominate.
+If you are interviewing Meta, it's good to practice the classic problems we have in this course multiple times.

-Google has an internal policy of not using any problem that can be found on the internet for interviews.
-Therefore the engineers constantly reinvent new problems which also makes the interview more difficult (or easier depending on how you view it since invented problems are often as well-thought-out as classic problems).
-Some problems require more than one pattern, e.g. prefix sum + binary search, DFS + prefix sum.
+Google has an internal policy of not using any problem found on the internet for interviews.
+Therefore, the engineers constantly reinvent new problems, making the interview more difficult (or easier depending on how you view it since invented problems are often as well-thought-out as classic problems).
+Some problems require more than one pattern, e.g., prefix sum + binary search, DFS + prefix sum.
 You have to be very familiar with the basic patterns we have in this course.

-These companies have a fixed set of problems and don't normally update them.
+These companies have a fixed set of problems and don't usually update them.
 If you master the patterns we teach in this course, you should be able to solve them with ease.

-Unicorn startups like Airbnb, Uber, Dropbox have a relatively stable problem bank compared to Google and the problems are harder than Amazon.
+Unicorn startups like Airbnb, Uber, and Dropbox have a relatively stable problem bank compared to Google, and the problems are more challenging than Amazon.
 Classic patterns like DFS, BFS, two pointers are still the favorite.
 You may need to know Trie and union-find, too.

-We use the term "academic algorithms" to mean algorithms that are taught in university textbooks and are not tested often if ever in real-world tech interviews according to our statistics.
-A good-enough rule of thumb is an algorithm that's named after a person(s) you can safely ignore.
+We use the term "academic algorithms" to mean algorithms that are taught in university textbooks and are not tested often, if ever, in real-world tech interviews, according to our statistics.
+A good-enough rule of thumb is an algorithm named after a person(s) you can safely ignore.